A Beautiful Mind (film): Critical response

-On Rotten Tomatoes, A Beautiful Mind holds an approval rating of 74% based on 213 reviews and an average score of 7.20/10.
+On Rotten Tomatoes, A Beautiful Mind holds an approval rating of 74% based on 214 reviews and an average score of 7.20/10.
 The website's critical consensus states: "The well-acted A Beautiful Mind is both a moving love story and a revealing look at mental illness."
-On Metacritic, the film has a weighted average score of 72 out of 100 based on 33 reviews, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+On Metacritic, the film has a weighted average score of 72 out of 100 based on 33 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of Chicago Sun-Times gave the film four out of four stars.
-Mike Clark of USA Today gave three-and-a-half out of four stars and also praised Crowe's performance, calling it a welcome follow-up to Howard's previous film, 2001's How the Grinch Stole Christmas.
+Mike Clark of USA Today gave three-and-a-half out of four stars and also praised Crowe's performance, calling it a welcome follow-up to Howard's previous film, 2000's How the Grinch Stole Christmas.
 Desson Thomson of The Washington Post found the film to be "one of those formulaically rendered Important Subject movies".
 The portrayal of mathematics in the film was praised by the mathematics community, including John Nash himself.

-John Sutherland of The Guardian noted the film's biopic distortions, but said:
+John Sutherland of The Guardian noted the film's biopic distortions, but said that "Howard pulls off an extraordinary trick in A Beautiful Mind by seducing the audience into Nash's paranoid world.
+We may not leave the cinema with A-level competence in game theory, but we do get a glimpse into what it feels like to be mad - and not know it."

 Writing in the Los Angeles Times, Lisa Navarrette criticized the casting of Jennifer Connelly as Alicia Nash as an example of whitewashing.
 Alicia Nash was born in El Salvador and had an accent not portrayed in the film.